I fell in love with digital, partly because of the way you can quickly change something if it isn’t working.

 But it’s not all doom and gloom.

-Listening to feedback, they retrofitted windows and changed the way the doors opened.
+Listening to feedback, they retrofitted windows and changed how the doors opened.

-It took a while (they started to install them in 2015), but, I think it’s a great example showing that you can improve the user experience of any product if there is sufficient willpower to do so.
+It took a while (they started to install them in 2015), but I think it’s a great example showing that you can improve the user experience of any product with sufficient willpower.